 The Governance Committee evaluates all candidates based on the same criteria, which is established by the Governance Committee and approved by the Board.
 The Governance Committee evaluates each director candidate on the basis of the length, breadth and quality of the candidate's business experience, the applicability of the candidate's skills and expertise to the Company's business and strategic direction, the perspectives that the candidate will bring to the entire Board, and the personality or fit of the candidate with the existing members of the Board and management.
 As required by its charter and the Corporate Governance Guidelines, the Governance Committee seeks directors who are independent, have executive officer, consumer retail, and public board experience, and demonstrate strong character, mature judgment, an understanding of Academy's business and industry, deep business acumen, independence of thought, and collegiality.
-In addition, the Governance Committee considers all other factors it considers appropriate, which may include the candidate's personal familiarity with Academy, diversity of viewpoints, personal ethnic and national background, gender, race, geography and sexual orientation, age, existing commitments to other businesses, potential conflicts of interest, legal considerations, corporate governance background, composition, combined experience, as well as the size, composition, combined expertise, and needs of the Board.
+In addition, the Governance Committee considers all other factors it considers appropriate, which may include the candidate's personal familiarity with Academy, diversity of viewpoints, personal ethnic and national background, gender, race, geography and sexual orientation, age, existing commitments to other businesses, potential conflicts of interest, legal considerations, corporate governance background, career experience, relevant technical skills, governmental acumen. financial sophistication, and executive compensation experience, as well as the size, composition, combined expertise, and needs of the Board.
 The Board assesses the criteria for director candidates and nominees in connection with its annual evaluation of the Board and its committees.